 📱 SIM card: $9.5 USD for 12 GB with Zong

 How to Dress – Are Headscarves Required?

-👚 Clothing: The locals in Pakistan dress very modestly, so I recommend wearing loose clothes that cover your entire body.
-This is especially important when entering mosques and other sacred places; it’s disrespectful to show even your ankles and wrists in these sites, so please make sure your garments cover them completely!
+👚 Clothing: The locals in Pakistan dress very modestly, so I recommend wearing loose clothes that cover your whole body.
+This is also mandatory for entering mosques and other sacred places; it’s disrespectful to show even your ankles and wrists in these sites, so be sure your garments cover them completely.
 I personally wore long sleeves and trousers underneath my dresses.

-🧕🏻 Headscarves: Women must cover their heads before entering mosques.
-If you’re a foreigner, you’re not required to wear headscarves in other places around the city.
-With that said, Pakistan is a Muslim country and almost all women here wear headscarves.
+🧕🏻 Headscarves: Women must cover their hair before entering mosques.
+If you’re a foreigner, you’re not required to wear headscarves outside of sacred places.
+With that said, Pakistan is a Muslim country and almost all women there wear headscarves.
 If you’re a foreigner, you will already stand out from the crowd and get stared at a lot.
 So I personally wore my headscarf no matter where I was just to blend in with the locals more and not draw even more attention to myself.

 Internet & SIM Cards in Lahore

 If you stay in a mid-range priced hotel ($20 USD/night) in Lahore, the Wifi there is usually quite stable.
 However, I still recommend getting a SIM card with data so that you’ll have an easier time navigating the city.
 But one thing to remember: